Introducing The Windows Desktop.

 You could have all your shortcuts together, your pictures together, your documents together, etc.

-AUTO ARRANGE moves all your Desktop Icons into neat columns on the left-hand side of the screen.
+Auto Arrange Icons wants to keep all the Desktop Icons in neat columns on the left-hand side of the Desktop.

-You can move the Icons up or down within the columns, but you can't move them across the screen (outside of the columns) because the computer sees that as "Messy".
+When Auto Arrange is turned on, you can move the Icons up or down within the columns, but you can't move them across the screen, outside of the columns.

 You can turn AUTO ARRANGE on or off quite easily.